William I, Duke of Bavaria

-William I, Duke of Bavaria-Straubing (Frankfurt am Main, 1330–1389, Le Quesnoy), was the second son of Emperor Louis IV and Margaret II of Hainaut.
-He was also known as William V, Count of Holland, as William III, Count of Hainaut and as William IV, Count of Zeeland.
+William I, Duke of Bavaria-Straubing (Frankfurt am Main, 12 May 1330 – 15 April 1389, Le Quesnoy), was the second son of Emperor Louis IV and Margaret II of Hainaut.
+He was also known as William V, Count of Holland, as William III, Count of Hainaut and as William IV Count of Zeeland.

 Biography

 In 1345 William's father was conferring Hainaut, Holland, Zeeland and Friesland upon his wife Margaret, and shortly later also upon their son William.
 After his father's death in 1347, William ruled Bavaria, Holland and Hainaut together with his five brothers until 1349.
 With the first division of the Wittelsbach possessions in 1349 he received Hainaut, Holland and Lower Bavaria together with his brothers Stephen II and Albert I. After the next division of Bavaria in 1353, he ruled together with his younger brother Albert I in Bavaria-Straubing, Holland and Hainaut.

 William had engaged in a long struggle with his mother Margaret, obtaining Holland and Zeeland from her in 1354, and Hainaut on her death in 1356.

 In 1350, the nobles of Holland asked Margaret to return to Holland again.
 She then battled for the power in Holland and Hainaut for some years with her son William who refused to pay her alimony.
 The Cod league was formed on 23 May 1350 by a number of supporters of William.
 On 5 September the same year, the Hook league was formed.
 Soon afterwards, these factions clashed, and a civil war began.

 Edward III of England, Margaret's brother-in-law through her sister Philippa of Hainault, came to her aid.
 In May 1351 William lost the naval Battle of Veere.
 A few weeks later, the Hooks and their English allies were defeated by William and the Cods in the Battle of Zwartewaal, which ruined Margaret's cause.
 Edward III shortly afterwards changed sides, and the empress saw herself compelled (1354) to come to an understanding with her son, he being recognized as count of Holland and Zeeland, she of Hainaut.
 Margaret died two years later, leaving William in possession of the entire Holland-Hainaut inheritance (July 1356).
 William was married to Matilda ("Maud" in the English style) of Lancaster, sister to Blanche of Lancaster.

-In 1357, William began to show signs of insanity, going so far as to attack and kill one of his knights (Gerard van Wateringe) for no apparent reason, before he could be restrained.
+In 1357, on returning from a trip to England, William began to show signs of insanity, going so far as to attack and kill one of his knights (Gerard van Wateringe) for no apparent reason, before he could be restrained.
 His brother Albert assumed the regency in Holland and Hainaut in 1358.
-William was confined to Castle Le Quesnoy for the remainder of his life.
+William, initially held in The Hague, was then confined to Castle Le Quesnoy for the remainder of his life.
+There were unfounded rumors that his insanity was caused by a poisoning attempt while in England.

 Family and children

 He married Matilda of Lancaster, daughter of Henry of Grosmont, 1st Duke of Lancaster and Isabel de Beaumont in London in 1352.
-They had only one daughter, who died in 1356.
+They had only one daughter Alice, who died in 1356.